-“A rollercoaster ride of a year but we are succeeding in bringing you the 190th Annual from October through to December.
+“A rollercoaster ride of a year but we are succeeding in bringing you the 190th Annual from October through to December, online!
 The RHA Annual is a great artist led initiative, chosen by artists, installed by artists, and central to artists as it offers such access to the public and their support.
-Rest assured the Annual will be presented in an environment where your safety is our priority and we can guarantee you an enjoyable engagement with the work on show.
+Rest assured, when we can reopen our doors, the Annual will be presented in an environment where your safety is our priority and we can guarantee you an enjoyable engagement with the work on show.
 Let us do the worrying!”
 Patrick T Murphy, RHA Director.

 Showcasing painting, sculpture, print, photography, drawing and architectural models by Academy Members, invited artists and through an open submission process, the 190th Annual Exhibition offers an unparalleled opportunity for the first time buyer and discerning collector alike.